ess-dmsc/conan-Qt-Color-Widgets/README.md

 See the DMSC [conan-configuration repository](https://github.com/ess-dmsc/conan-configuration) for how to configure your remote.

-:warning: This recipe now uses version 2 of conan which in not backward compatible with version 1.
+:warning: This recipe now uses version 2 of conan which is not backward compatible with version 1.

 In `conanfile.txt`: